dotlang/language/README.md

 # Modules

 Modules are source code files.
-You can import them into current module and use their public types and bindings.
+You can import them into current module and use their public declarations.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).
 The result of import is a struct type.
 You can use `*` to destruct it into current module (and have access to types and bindings without prefix), or you can assign it's output to a new type.

 Bindings defined at module level must be compile time calculatable.

-In order to solve a name conflict during module import, you should add an intermediate module, import the problematic module, rename and export the needed symbols and then import the intermediate module.

 **Syntax**

-`*@("/path/to/module1", "path/to/module2", ...)`
+`*@(["/path/to/module1", "path/to/module2", ...])`
-`Mod1 = @("/path/to/module1", "path/to/module2", ...)`
+`Mod1 = @(["/path/to/module1", "path/to/module2", ...])`
+`Mod1 = @("/path/to/module1")`

 **Examples**